cthunline/cthunline-api/README.md

   * `.env` for running app (development or production)
   * `.env.test` for running tests (not required in production)
 * Use `.env.sample` as an example
-* Do not use the same database for running app and tests
+* Do not use the same database for running app and tests!

 ## Usage